chingjubb/minesweeper/README.md

 We render element in this 2D array as a `Square` component.

 The game state and logic is written in minesweeper_reducer.tsx.
-Each time the user clicks on a Square or right click to flag a Square, we dispatch an event to the reducer and update the game state.
+Each time the user clicks on a Square or right clicks to flag a Square, we dispatch an event to the reducer and update the game state.

 The game goes on until we reach a win or lose condition.
 We win by flagging all the bombs correctly.
 We lose by clicking on any bomb.

-After winning or losing, user can click on 'Restart Game' button to restart the game.
+After winning or losing, user can click 'Restart Game' button to restart the game.